-1.4 Other Requirements for Agricultural Labor.
-In addition to these rules on certain labor conditions for which the ALRRA requires rules from this Division: (A) the ALRRA put into effect other agricultural labor requirements that do not require any rules; (B) other ALRRA requirements are covered in other rules, such as the Colorado Overtime and Minimum Pay Standards (“COMPS”) Order, 7 CCR 1103-1 (wage and hour matters); Labor Peace Act Rules and Industrial Relations Act Rules, 7 CCR 1101-1 (labor management relations); and Colorado Whistleblower, Anti-Retaliation, Non-Interference, and Notice-Giving (“Colorado WARNING”) Rules, 7 CCR 1103-11 (retaliation, interference, and notice); and (C) other rules cover other labor requirements not specific to, but applicable to, agriculture.
-All Division rules are available as per Rule 1.2.
+1.[5][Deleted: ] Other Requirements for Agricultural Labor.
+In addition to these rules on certain labor conditions for which the ALRRA requires rules from this Division: (A) the ALRRA put into effect other agricultural labor requirements that do not require any rules; (B) other ALRRA requirements are covered in other rules, such as the Colorado Overtime and Minimum Pay Standards ([Deleted:]COMPS[Deleted:]) Order, 7 CCR 1103-1 (wage and hour matters); Labor Peace Act Rules and Industrial Relations Act Rules, 7 CCR 1101-1 (labor management relations); and Colorado Whistleblower, Anti-Retaliation, Non-Interference, and Notice-Giving ([Deleted:]Colorado WARNING[Deleted:]) Rules, 7 CCR 1103-11 (retaliation, interference, and notice); and (C) other rules cover other labor requirements not specific to, but applicable to, agriculture.
+[Deleted:]

 Rule 2.
 Definitions Applicable to These Rules.